Dave-team/Knowledge-base/Personal development.md

 - Have a growth mindset.
 It's a puzzle to solve which is exciting - it's an opportunity to learn
 - Evaluate how others do it and try to emulate this
 - Prepare well in advance
 - Visualize doing it succesfully in the way you'd idealize it.
+The best performers are visualizers: they see, feel and experience it before they do it
 - Go back in time at places where you felt really nervous.
 Do these things matter now?
-- Use affirmations to convince yourself that you can do it
+- Use affirmations to convince yourself that you can do it.
+A good affirmation has five basic ingredients: it's personal, it's positive, it's present tense, it's visual, and it's emotional.
+The benefit of affirmations is that they go into the subconscious mind.
 - Bring it back to the person you want to be and realize that is just another step to getting there.
 - Depending on the situation:
     - Be grateful for the opportunity